 One of the more heart-warming stories to zoom around the Internet lately involves a young man, his dying grandmother, and a bowl of clam chowder from Panera Bread.
 It’s a little story that offers big lessons about service, brands, and the human side of business—a story that underscores why efficiency should never come at the expense of humanity.

-Marketing types have latched on to this story as an example of the power of social media and “virtual word-of-mouth” to boost a companyâ€™s reputation.
+Marketing types have latched on to this story as an example of the power of social media and “virtual word-of-mouth” to boost a company’s reputation, you can better understand this from experts at black swan media SEO.
 But I see the reaction to the gesture as an example of something else—the hunger among customers, employees, and all of us to engage with companies on more than just dollars-and-cents terms.

 My new post for HBR explains why “It’s More Important to Be Kind than Clever.”
 You can read it here.